Alec Burleson: Minor leagues

+Major leagues

 On September 6, 2022, the Cardinals selected Burleson's contract and promoted him to the major leagues.
 He made his MLB debut on September 8 as the club's starting right fielder, going hitless over four at-bats with a walk in an 11–6 loss to the Washington Nationals.
 He collected his first MLB hit on September 11, a single off Duane Underwood Jr. of the Pittsburgh Pirates in a 4–3 St. Louis win.
 He hit his first MLB home run on September 23 off of Hanser Alberto of the Los Angeles Dodgers at Dodger Stadium in an 11–0 Cardinals win.
 Over 48 at-bats in 16 games with the Cardinals in 2022, he hit .188 with one home run, three RBIs, and one double.

 Burleson spent the entirety of the 2023 season with St. Louis and appeared in 107 games, batting .244 with eight home runs and 36 RBIs.
 He broke his thumb in September, ending his season early.
 He spent time in left field, right field, first base, and as a designated hitter.

 In 2024, Burleson was an everyday player for the Cardinals, appearing in 152 games, leading the club with 78 RBIs while slashing .269/.314/.420 with 21 home runs.

+Burleson played in 139 games for the Cardinals in 2025 as a first baseman, left fielder, right fielder, and designated hitter.
+He hit .290 with 18 home runs and 69 RBIs.
+He was awarded his first Silver Slugger Award for a utility player.

+Personal life

+Burleson and his wife, Mary, were married in November 2023 and reside near Greenville, North Carolina.
+Their first child, a son, was born in 2025.